 Papadopoulos to head to Greece to retrieve $10G payment, says it was intended to entrap him

-Former Trump adviser George Papadopoulos told Fox News' Maria Bartiromo in an exclusive interview that he is heading back to Greece to retrieve $10,000 that he suspects was dropped in his lap as part of an entrapment scheme by the CIA or FBI -- and Senate investigators want to see the marked bills, which he said are now stored in a safe.
+Former Trump adviser George Papadopoulos told Fox News' Maria Bartiromo in an exclusive interview that he is heading back to Greece to retrieve $10,000 that he suspects was dropped in his lap as part of an entrapment scheme by the CIA or FBI -- and federal investigators want to see the marked bills, which he said are now stored in a safe.

-Papadopoulos said on "Sunday Morning Futures" he was "very happy" to see Devin Nunes, R-Calif., grill Special Counsel Robert Mueller about the summer 2017 payment during last week's hearings -- even though Mueller maintained, without explanation, that the matter was outside the scope of his investigation.
+Papadopoulos said on "Sunday Morning Futures" he was "very happy" to see Devin Nunes, R-Calif., grill former Special Counsel Robert Mueller about the summer 2017 payment during last week's hearings -- even though Mueller maintained, without explanation, that the matter was outside the scope of his investigation.

 "I was very happy to see that Devin Nunes brought that up," Papadopoulos said.
-"A man named Charles Tawil gave me this money under very suspicious circumstances.
+"A man named Charles Tawil gave me this money [in Israel] under very suspicious circumstances.
 A simple Google search about this individual will reveal he was a CIA or State Department asset in South Africa during the '90s and 2000s.
 I think around the time when Bob Mueller was the director of the FBI.

 "So, I have my theory of what that was all about," Papadopoulos added.
 "The money, I gave it to my attorney in Greece because I felt it was given to me under very suspicious circumstances.
 And upon coming back to the United States I had about seven or eight FBI agents rummaging through my luggage looking for money."